WordPress is_page Function: What it Is and How to use it

 add_action( 'wp_footer', 'display_text_box_about' );

-Now the function displays the text box only on the Page with the slug about-us
+Now the function displays the text box only on the Page with the slug about-us:

-This is a very simple example, but it shows that you can execute code conditionally on WordPress pages using the is_page
+This is a very simple example, but it shows that you can execute code conditionally on WordPress pages using the is_page function.

 Bottom Line

-function determines whether the current page is a single Page, a WordPress content type typically used for static content like a Contact or About Us page.
+The is_page function determines whether the current page is a single Page, a WordPress content type typically used for static content like a Contact or About Us page.

 Checking whether the current page is a single Page helps you run code conditionally, displaying unique widgets, sidebars, and other content elements only on single Pages.
 This is very useful for theme and plugin development.